cloudnative-pg/cloudnative-pg.github.io/content/blog/introducing-ciclops/index.md

 our Continuous Integration pipeline.

 The goal of all this testing is to enhance the continuous delivery posture of our software, by building quality directly into the product.
-Such tests indeed prevent that new features developed in separate branches do not introduce any regression, as we need them to pass before we merge the commit on the *trunk*.
+Such tests indeed ensure that new features developed in separate branches do not introduce any regression, as we need them to pass before we merge the commit on the *trunk*.
 Moreover, each new patch should enrich the tests of sets.